Monica L. Mercado is Assistant Professor of History, affiliated with Colgate's programs in Women's Studies and Museum Studies.

 'On Equal Terms' -- Educating Women at the University of Chicago, co-authored with Katherine Turk (Chicago: University of Chicago Library, 2009).

-Book reviews in The Journal of American History (forthcoming), The Hudson River Valley Review, American Catholic Studies, and The Journal of Religion.
+Book reviews in The Journal of American History and Journal of the Early Republic (forthcoming), The Hudson River Valley Review, American Catholic Studies, and The Journal of Religion.

 Harvard Divinity School

 - HDS 2029 Women and Gender in American Catholicism (Fall 2019)

 - HIST 199 History Workshop (Fall 2018)

 - HIST 211 Women's Rights in U.S. History (Fall 2017, Fall 2018, Spring 2019)

 - HIST 213 Women in the City (Fall 2016, Spring 2017, Spring 2018)